writing, the quantity and the quality

 Not that everything is gold or anything like that, but there are these moments — as with Joan Acocella’s writing about dance, which I always read despite not giving a damn about dance.

-4 Responses to writing, the quantity and the quality
+4 thoughts on “writing, the quantity and the quality

 Leave a Reply